yshirai999/Benchmark_RL/readme.md

-# Hedging Inflation Risk in Continuous Time Financial Finance: a Hierarchical Reinforcement Learning Approach
+# Optimal Derivative positioning via Hierarchical Reinforcement Learning

 - We consider a continuous time application of Financial Finance, according to which:
   - Investors preferences are represented by a monetary utility function, that is: